szybnev/szybnev/README.md

 # Hello there 👋
-I'm Alex, a 18 years old begginer security specialist, programmer and designer from Russia🇷🇺
+I'm Alex, a 18 years old begginer security specialist, programmer and designer from Russia 🇷🇺

 ## Skills
 - 👨‍💻 Python, PHP, Bash